 Brady Educational Center

 Current music majors have the opportunity to audition for first-time scholarships or upgrades to current scholarship packages.
 In addition to GPA, criteria for selection includes presentation, musicianship, technical ability, tone, artistry and professional development.
 In-House applications are due May 9.
 The audition should consist of ten minutes of your finest performing (to include transition time).
 The committee is interested in hearing at least two compositions or movements in contrasting styles or from contrasting time periods.
-Pieces must be played with an accompanist if they were written for piano accompaniment.
+Pieces must be played with an accompanist if written for piano accompaniment.

 Rolling Performance Level Auditions